Self-published Book Problems

 This printed book had a nice cover and looked professional.
 It unveiled a pleasing storyline and contained no errors (at least that I noticed).
-What it needed, however, was a thorough copy-edit, as there were continuity issues, implausible events, and an impossible timeline.
+What I needed, however, was a thorough copy-edit, as there were continuity issues, implausible events, and an impossible timeline.

 2. The Rough Draft

 This novella-length e-book had a decent title and acceptable cover.
 The storyline was intriguing—and those were the good points.
-It had significant issues with flow and continuity, but worse yet, I felt I was reading a first draft.
+It had significant issues with flow and continuity, but worse yet, I felt I was reading the first draft.

 To its credit, the book had a killer surprise ending I never saw coming and delighted me immensely.
 But, unless someone options this for a movie (which could happen), I see no value to this book—either commercial or literary.